 This tour will introduce the basic capabilities of the FERRET program through examples.
 As you continue your tour, you'll see exactly the commands that control Ferret.
 The commands will be in capital letters; FERRET prompts for input with the word "yes?"

-The images shown are drwn using PyFerret.
-All of the commands and plots are unchanged when using classic Ferret.
+The images shown are drawn using PyFerret.
+All of the commands and plots are unchanged when using classic Ferret (but with Ferret skip this first SET FONT command!)

 > pyferret yes? set text/font=ariel